json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 for a schema.
 While declaring the same anchor identifier more than once in the same schema resource is an error, it is possible to declare the same anchor identifier on different schema resources within the same schema.
-This is possible because <i>schema resources do not share their lexical scopes</i>:
+This is possible because *schema resources do not share their lexical scopes*:

 ![Defining multiple anchors with the same name on different schema resources](/img/posts/2024/understanding-lexical-dynamic-scopes/static-anchors.webp)